VG-Xezo/Password-Generator-2.0/README.md

 # Password-Generator-2.0
 This is an improvement of the previous password generator.
-New 6-15 character generation and a regenerate option.
+New regenerate option.